 term:

-label: cell proliferation
+label: regulation of cell population proliferation

 locations: